Benefits for Students in Scotland Handbook

 If you meet these rules but do not start the degree course, you do not count as a student for the period between the courses.

-A dwelling is exempt if everyone who occupies it is: a student or her/his overseas partner if s/he entered the UK on a visa that prohibits her/him from working or claiming benefits.
-If the partner has the right to work but not to claim benefits, arguably s/he should come under this exemption; or under age 18; or under age 20 and left further education at school or college after 30 April – this only applies between 1 May and 31 October of the year s/he left school or college; or 'severely mentally impaired'.
+A dwelling is exempt if all the people who occupy it are in any of the following categories: a student, or her/his overseas partner if s/he entered the UK on a visa that prohibits her/him from working or claiming benefits.
+If the partner has the right to work but not to claim benefits, arguably s/he should come under this exemption; or a care leaver aged 18–25; or someone under age 18; or someone under age 20 who left further education at school or college after 30 April – this only applies between 1 May and 31 October of the year s/he left school or college; or someone who is 'severely mentally impaired'.

 Halls of residence are also exempt dwellings.
 This applies if the hall of residence is mainly for students and is owned and managed by an educational institution, or where there is an agreement that the educational institution can nominate the majority of those who can stay in the accommodation.